 Name / Organisation Comments / Changes Sought Response Recommendation Topic Paper 1 - Biodiversity and Nature Conservation Nathaniel Lichfield & partners (on behalf of Bourne Leisure) Supports the principle of conserving and enhancing biodiversity and nature given for instance the exceptional coastal environment which is a key visitor attraction, and therefore something Bourne Leisure wish to protect and where possible enhance.
 Noted.
 No change However, the policy objective of seeking to conserve and where possible enhance biodiversity and nature should not mean that appropriate and sustainable development is precluded from coming forward in Flintshire, provided commensurate mitigation measures can be implemented to mitigate both direct and indirect impacts.
 In this context, pleased to see the Topic Paper includes the reference 'avoid unnecessary constraints on development'.
 Noted No change It is important that the Topic Paper sets out a balanced approach to facilitating appropriate development whilst seeking to maintain and enhance biodiversity and nature, which is especially relevant for tourist accommodation and facilities already located in environmentally sensitive locations.
-Noted No change Pleased that the Topic Paper recognises that development can also positively impact on biodiversity and nature.
 Noted No change

-Tania Danar 2 Points out that CIL can only be used to reduce or mitigate against impacts on biodiversity where a specific infrastructure project has been identified.
+Pleased that the Topic Paper recognises that development can also positively impact on biodiversity and nature.
+Noted No change Points out that CIL can only be used to reduce or mitigate against impacts on biodiversity where a specific infrastructure project has been identified.
 Otherwise, s106 obligations remain the appropriate method of delivering funding to mitigate against any site specific impacts.
-Noted No change Nathaniel Lichfield & partners (on behalf of Bourne Leisure) Welcomes the Topic Paper regarding climate change and flooding.
+Noted No change Flooding and Environmental Protection Nathaniel Lichfield & partners (on behalf of Bourne Leisure) Welcomes the Topic Paper regarding climate change and flooding.
 However, the emerging LDP should recognise that specific uses, such as tourism uses, are often already sited on the coast or in river floodplains and that such uses require to be located adjacent to water in order to continue to attract visitors.
 The LDP should allow for proposals for the improvement / expansion of existing tourism accommodation and facilities to be considered on a more flexible basis to new developments in such locations.
 With regard to air, noise and light pollution, tourist facilities are also sensitive to such impacts as it can affect the quality of the holiday experience.
 The LDP should specifically identify tourist accommodation as sensitive development.
 Noted.
 Policies in the Plan will be drafted in accordance with advice in PPW and technical advice from Natural Resources Wales.
 Development proposals arising on existing tourism sites where there are flood risk issues will need to be robustly assessed and it would be inappropriate for the Plan to indicate that proposals the expansion of tourism accommodation, which is within the definition of 'highly vulnerable' development, should be treated more 'flexibly'.
 Noted.
-As the Topic Paper rightly details, housing, hospitals and schools are generally regarded as 'noise sensitive developments'.
-Whilst there may be other forms of development which might be sensitive to noise, it would be preferable for these to be treated on a case by case basis, on their individual merits, against a criteria based policy in the Plan.
-Although there are certain forms of tourism accommodation where one would expect a certain standard of protection from undue noise, there are other forms of tourism accommodation, No change
+As the Topic Paper rightly details, housing, hospitals and No change schools are generally regarded as 'noise sensitive developments'.
+Whilst there may be other forms of development which might be